 Solak 1: a Model of Predictive Archaeology, Armenia/Italy

-The Kingdom of Urartu, the first state in Armenia, rose to power in the second half of the 9th-century BCE and gradually declined until its fall in the second half of the 7th-century BCE.
-Multidisciplinary experts from several countries and the discovery of extraordinary, previously unknown archaeological findings related to the Urartians have enriched the knowledge of this important civilization.
+The Kingdom of Urartu, located in present-day Armenia, rose to power in the second half of the 9th-century BCE and gradually declined until its fall in the second half of the 7th-century BCE.
+Multidisciplinary experts from several countries and the discovery of extraordinary, previously unknown archaeological findings related to the Urartians have enriched the knowledge of this important civilisation.
 “This research is the fruit of a multidisciplinary international cooperation on Urartian heritage which has been under-researched to date.
 It is an excellent example of achieving an outstanding outcome with limited resources,” the jury said.

 The Kotayk Survey Project (KSP) applied predictive models and modern tools to identify more than 100 sites in the region of Kotayk, dating from prehistory to the Middle Ages.
 The model, developed through GIS software, led to the discovery of the Solak 1 Fortress.
 The Fortress is the first of its kind to be found in the area and fills an important gap in the known settlement pattern of Urartu.
 It has now been excavated adopting a scientific methodology of stratigraphic excavation.